 How Do You Calculate Employee Net Pay?

-First and foremost, knowledge of gross pay is required for estimating net pay.
-An employee’s tax liability is included in the calculation of net income.
-These tax liabilities may change on an annual basis and must be recorded.
+Estimating net pay requires knowing the gross pay first and foremost.
+The calculation of net income includes an employee’s tax liability.
+These tax liabilities may change on an annual basis, and the company must record them.
 The formula for calculating net income is provided below.

 Net Salary = Gross Salary – Statutory Deductions (EPF, ESIC, Gratuity) – Income Tax (TDS, PT)